ingonyama-zk/.github/profile/README.md

 ---

-Ingonyama is a next-generation semiconductor company focused on accelerating Zero-Knowledge Proofs (ZKPs) through cutting-edge cryptographic solutions.
+Ingonyama is a next-generation semiconductor company focused on accelerating Zero-Knowledge Proofs (ZKPs) through cutting edge engineering and algorithms.
 We make compute-intensive cryptography accessible to developers, enabling the creation of powerful, real-time applications with ease.

 Our flagship product, **ICICLE**, is a versatile and innovative cryptography library that empowers the development of efficient and scalable cryptographic systems.